-The 24 best Amazon Prime Video Original TV series and films
+The 24 best Amazon Prime Video Original TV series and films | Stuff

 While Amazon’s in-house production library isn’t as extensive as Netflix’s, there’s still piles of great material to get your teeth into, from glossy crime shows to affecting dramas to sweeping period epics.

-And what’s more, a good amount of it is available in 4K Ultra HD and/or HDR at no extra cost – perfect if you want to see what your flashy new 4K TV can do.
+And what’s more, a good amount of the best Amazon Prime Video Originals are available in 4K Ultra HD and/or HDR at no extra cost – perfect if you want to see what your flashy new 4K TV can do.

 Not yet a subscriber?
 Sign up here for a free 30-day trial of Amazon Prime video and you’ll help pay Stuff’s bills at the same time!